-- 1.8.1.1 The following bodies of the ITTF have judicial powers of the ITTF shall include: - 1.8.1.1.1 the AGM and the EGM. - 1.8.1.1.2 the Executive Committee ITTF Tribunal. - 1.8.1.1.63 the Eligibility Commission according to the ITTF Regulations for International Competitions. - 1.8.1.1.4 the ITTF Protest Panel for Para Table Tennis Classifications. - the Doping Hearing Panel and/or the ad-hoc Doping Review Panel or the ITTF Anti-Doping Manager International Testing Agency (ITA) and the Court of Arbitration of Sport Anti-Doping Division (CAS ADD) depending on the circumstances and according to the ITTF Anti-Doping rules procedures. - 1.8.1.1.4 The Disciplinary Panels appointed by the Executive Committee according to the ITTF Regulations for International Competitions. - 1.8.1.1.5 The Illegal Betting and Corruption Hearing Panel according to the ITTF Code of Ethics. - 1.8.1.1.6 the Board of Appeal of Classification of the International Paralympic Committee (IPC BAC) for Para Table Tennis classification matters.
+- 1.8.1.1 The judicial powers of the ITTF shall include: - 1.8.1.1.1 the AGM and the EGM. - 1.8.1.1.2 the ITTF Tribunal. - 1.8.1.1.3 the Eligibility Commission according to the ITTF Regulations for International Competitions. - 1.8.1.1.4 the ITTF Protest Panel for Para Table Tennis Classifications. - 1.8.1.1.5 the International Testing Agency (ITA) and the Court of Arbitration of Sport Anti-Doping Division (CAS ADD) depending on the circumstances and according to the ITTF Anti-Doping rules procedures. - 1.8.1.1.6 the Board of Appeal of Classification of the International Paralympic Committee (IPC BAC) for Para Table Tennis classification matters.